Maximum Spontaneous Magnetization and Nambu-Goldstone Mode

 By improving Momoi's argument \cite{Momoi2}, we obtain:

-\begin{theorem} When the spontaneous magnetization $m_{\rm s}$ is non-vanishing for an infinite-volume ground state in dimensions $d\ge 2$, the transverse correlation function $\omega_0( S_x^{(2)}S_y^{(2)})$ in the infinite-volume limit exhibits a Nambu-Goldstone-type slow decay.
-More precisely, the possibility of the following rapid decay is ruled out:
+\begin{theorem} Suppose that the spontaneous magnetization is non-vanishing for an infinite-volume ground state in dimensions $d\ge 2$.
+Then, the transverse correlation function $\omega_0( S_x^{(2)}S_y^{(2)})$ in the infinite-volume limit exhibits a Nambu-Goldstone-type slow decay.
+More precisely, we obtain